 In many of the popular readings of Shakespeare, there is a tendency to get lost in some of the romantic characteristics.
 However beautiful and pleasing, Shakespeare’s sense of subtly and layered meaning was usually used to allude to more than a simple romantic or pretty theme which makes happy lovers sigh.
 Despite that, sonnet 18 is a true emblem of the marriage vow, often being recited at weddings and used as the quintessential declaration of true love.
 In it, Shakespeare develops the idea of love as something that transcends time and space.
 Man and woman, through love, assume a kind of strength which is un-vanquishable and can in a certain way overcome all elements.
 Love in this sense partakes in the eternal, the one, and so through Love, we also may participate in this eternal, this one.
 Like Shakespeare says:

-However, Shakespeare starts the sonnet by saying something rather peculiar for the discerning reader:
+However, Shakespeare begins the sonnet by saying something rather peculiar for the discerning reader:

 “Let me not to the marriage of true minds

 The significance becomes much clearer in a proper recitation, where one is challenged to communicate the intent of the first two lines: Why would he be an impediment to the marriage of true minds?
 Which minds is he referring to?

 Sonnet 116 is too often read without regard for what came before it, or what comes after it with the “dark lady” sonnets.
 While there are some who would insist that it doesn’t matter, and that one should just enjoy the sonnet alone, without having to know all the auxiliary circumstances and meanings, in this case, with the advent of some relatively new scholarship that potentially brings to light the identity of the dark lady Shakespeare was writing about, we have the possibility of accounting for the ambiguity above.
 It presents a case for a real biting irony.